karo-electronics/welcome/yocto/yocto_how_to_change_baseboard.md

 As we, Ka-Ro electronics, as well only build upon - nay, tweak - the NXP published sources for Yocto; there are some image presets available.

-After you, the users, have installed and setup the Yocto you can use the data offered by Ka-Ro electronics to setup an _initial_ development cycle.
-Giving you a crystalisation point for further, more end-user/consumer market orientated product development.
+After users, have installed and setup the Yocto they can use the data offered by Ka-Ro electronics' BSP to setup an _initial_ development cycle.
+Giving you a crystallisation point for further, more end-user/consumer market orientated product development.

-Which means you, our customers, having your own baseboard designed, be it either with less, more or different devices to what is given by default on the Ka-Ro development baseboard(s) (StarterKit 5v3, 5v5, 5v7 [a.k.a.
-MB7], Evalkit) and can do drop-in adjustments to allow for your changes.
+Which means you, our customers, having your own baseboard designed, be it either with less, more or different devices to what is given by default on the Ka-Ro development baseboard(s) (StarterKit 5v3 and 5v5, Mainboard 7 [a.k.a.
+MB7] or TXUL Evalkit [a.k.a.
+ULMB]) and can do drop-in adjustments to allow for your changes.

 You can therefore rather quickly step up your development cycle to as with the infrastructure created by Ka-Ro you can create a baseline software from which